hupe13/extensions-leaflet-map-github/readme.md

 * Go to Settings - Leaflet Map - Extensions for Leaflet Map and get documentation and settings options.

 ## Changelog

+### 2.1.3 / unstable
+* new parameter for elevation: show / hide chart

 ### 2.1.2 / 210922
 * Leaflet.markercluster V 1.5.1